 If there is no will, then the deceased’s estate goes through an alternate, but similar process called an “administration.”
 The Surrogate court appoints an administrator, who must go through a similar process to probate to settle the estate.
 In this matter, however, the administrator has the power to divide the assets according to statutes that have been in place for hundreds of years.

-Over the years, we have found that probate and estate disputes arise from five common questions or problems:
+Over the years, the probate litigation attorneys at our White Plains firm have found that probate and estate disputes arise from five common questions or problems:

 - Was the person that died (the Decedent) of sound mind when they executed their estate plan or will?